 Portugal Travel Restrictions

 On the Mainland, masks are still required on public transportation (including taxis) and in some public buildings and monuments.
 Masks are largely optional in hotels and restaurants, although that can vary by business.
-However, vaccination certificates and/or negative test results are no longer required to enter restaurants or hotels as of the end of September.
 This does vary from the Azores, where masks are still required indoors in most situations.

 Now that you can see another reason that Portugal is a great destination to visit now, let’s talk about the fun parts of visiting Portugal!